 Homeowners venture out to home improvement projects for a variety of reasons.
-If the house is about to be on the market for sale, absolutely a few improvements potentially help
+If the house is about to be on the market for sale, absolutely a few improvements potentially help that sale along.
+Other times improvements make the house a better fit for current tastes of the owner and offer a more comfortable lifestyle.
+No matter the reasoning behind doing a renovation, have a set plan.

 First consider the multitude of projects crying out for home owner attention as potential improvement points.
 List what improvements you would make if you could do everything.
 A list below outlines a few thoughts for the list.
 Then, number the considerations in order of priority to you.
 Make a budget for the dollars available for the project.
 Sometimes it is better to do one or two things well and get those items to "dream status" than to try to do everything at once with less than stellar results.
 The budget and the difficulty of the projects decide whether a homeowner might do the tasks or contract them out.

 Painting: One of the least expensive home improvements that pays off big time in appeal is painting.
 A fresh coat of paint inside and out provides a super home face-lift.
-An interesting note on this one concerns doing the painting yourself or having a
+An interesting note on this one concerns doing the painting yourself or having a professional painter complete th work.
+Do a complete cost comparison and get a minimum of three bids.
+Painters get paint at a discount.
+If they purchase the paint for you and do not mark it up their labor costs become lower to the consumer due to the discount the buyer is receiving for that paint.

 Kitchen remodeling: If home is where the heart is, then the kitchen surely is the heart of the home.
 Realtor sponsored research says that the most important room to a majority of buyers is the kitchen.
 Upgraded countertops, appliances and flooring there can offset other drawbacks that a property might have.
 Seeing the bigger picture of the finished remodel is difficult.
 Head to a kitchen design center for someone who can listen to your desires and make that vision a reality.